davazp/lector/doc/react-redux-integration.md

 ```

-At the very end, you will have to pass your store to your API
+At the very end, you will have to pass the store somehow to your API
-layer.
-In React, as we mentioned, your components have access to the
+layer, of course.
+In React, as we mentioned, your components already
-store thanks to `react-redux`.
-We can take benefit of this to
+have access to the store thanks to `react-redux`.
+We can take benefit
-integrate your API layer into your components:
+of this to integrate your API layer into your components:

 ```javascript
 import {fetchProdut} from './api'